khaledm99/gameoflife/README.md

 this project continues to evolve as I use it to improve my programming skills and learn new frameworks.

-Run 'make' to compile, run 'gol' to start the simulation.
+Build with cmake: run cmake . to generate makefile, then run make to build project.
+Run ./GameOfLife to play simulation.

 The sim is currently a single window with an empty grid.
 Controls are: